 where ${i}_{k}$ and $\bm{u}_{i_{k}} \left(k\in\{1,\hdots,p\}\right)$ indicate an index of the $k$th selected sensor location and the corresponding row vector of the sensor-candidate matrix $\bm{U}_{1:r_{1}}$, respectively.
-In Ref.~\cite{saito2019determinantbased}, maximization of the determinant of the Fisher information of both cases in \cref{eq:LS_estimation} are realized with the matrix determinant lemma which quickens the computation as shown in \cref{alg_DGR}.
+In Ref.~\cite{saito2019determinantbased}, maximization of the determinant of the Fisher information matrix of both cases in \cref{eq:LS_estimation} are realized with the matrix determinant lemma which quickens the computation as shown in \cref{alg_DGR}.

-This approach effectively works, but sometimes does not as experienced in Ref.~\cite{saito2019determinantbased}, and as demonstrated later in the tested problem of \cref{section:results}.
-That defect arises because the linear least squares estimation that a large number of studies employed, misses the information in the data such as the expected distribution of parameter $\bm{z}$.
-Here, $\bm{z}$ in our problem setting will be the amplitudes of principal $r_{1}$ POD modes at arbitrary time.
-Consequently, the same level of the amplitudes for low- to high-order modes is assumed although the matrix $\bm{\Sigma}$ in \cref{eq:reduced_order} shows that they differ indeed.
-Moreover, the aspects are not considered in the previous straightforward implementation that the observation is always contaminated with the truncated POD modes (see matrices in the second term of \cref{eq:reduced_order}), and that they cause spatially correlated noise for the reduced-order estimation \cref{eq:LS_estimation}.
+This approach effectively works, but sometimes does not as experienced in Ref.~\cite{saito2019determinantbased}, and as demonstrated later in a tested problem of \cref{section:results}.
+That defect arises because the linear least squares estimation that a large number of studies employed, misses information in data such as an expected distribution of parameters $\bm{z}$.
+Here, $\bm{z}$ in our problem will be amplitudes of principal $r_{1}$ POD modes at arbitrary time.
+Consequently, the same levels of the amplitudes of low- to high-order modes as each other are assumed although the matrix $\bm{\Sigma}$ in \cref{eq:reduced_order} shows that they differ.
+Moreover, the aspects are not considered in the previous straightforward implementation that the observation $\bm{y}$ is always contaminated with the truncated POD modes (see matrices in the second term of \cref{eq:reduced_order}), and that they cause spatially correlated noise for the reduced-order estimation \cref{eq:LS_estimation}.